nightwatchjs/nightwatch-docs/guide/using-nightwatch/concepts.md

 ### Pre-defined Globals

-The following global properties can used to control the behaviour of the test runner and are defined with the following default values:
+The following global properties can be used to control the behaviour of the test runner and are defined with the following default values:

 <div class="sample-test">